Did We Say See Niagara Falls Free?!?

 Our Personal Niagara Falls History

 Niagara Falls is one of those places almost everyone wants to see, and the thought of it gets pretty exciting when you know it is going to happen.
 On their first trip to the falls, everyone I know reached a point where they knew they were close.
 They could see the river, and perhaps the mist in the distance, and suddenly had that urge to see the falls now.
 I mean right NOW!
 At this point, they lost all track of their gps and maps, and just started following the signs to get there.
 I understand!
 We did this on our first trip.
-Oh my god, it’s right here!
+Oh my goodness, it’s right here!
 Find a place to park.

 In most cases, when this happens nowadays, they end up in either parking lot 1 near the main viewing platform, or parking lot 2, on Goat Island.
 (I must point out, that parking in either of these lots is NOT FREE.)
 If you are not worried about this, follow those signs when your heart starts racing!
 When we did this, parking was a bit different, and we ended up in what is now parking lot 3.
 That first moment stepping out of the car is amazing!
 The sound hits you immediately.
 You can’t see the falls, yet you can hear the awesome power of the rushing water, almost surrounding you.